afincha/validity/README.md

 }
 ```

-Let's define a function that will clear this error state as well:
+Let's define a function that will clear this error state as well, if the user corrects the error:

 ```javascript
 function customClearError (element) {